-For supplies with multiple pins (AV{DD}, DV{DD}), these pins should be tied together.
+For supplies with multiple pins (AVDD, DVDD), these pins should be tied together.
 The AD5380 should have ample supply bypassing of 10 μF in parallel with 0.1 μF on each supply, located as close to the package as possible and ideally right up against the device.
 The 10 μF capacitors are the tantalum bead type.
 The 0.1 μF capacitor should have low effective series resistance (ESR) and effective series inductance (ESI), like the common ceramic types that provide a low impedance path to ground at high frequencies, to handle transient currents due to internal logic switching.

 The power supply lines of the AD5380 should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
 Fast switching signals such as clocks should be shielded with digital ground to avoid radiating noise to other parts of the board, and should never be run near the reference inputs.
-A ground line routed between the $D{\rm IN}$ and SCLK lines will help reduce crosstalk between them (this is not required on a multilayer board because there will be a separate ground plane, but separating the lines will help).
-It is essential to minimize noise on the $V{\rm IN}$ and REFIN lines.
+A ground line routed between the DIN and SCLK lines will help reduce crosstalk between them (this is not required on a multilayer board because there will be a separate ground plane, but separating the lines will help).
+It is essential to minimize noise on the REFOUT/REFIN line.

 Avoid crossover of digital and analog signals.
 Traces on opposite sides of the board should run at right angles to each other.
 This reduces the effects of feedthrough through the board.
-A microstrip technique is by far the best, but is not always possible with a double-sided board.
+A micro-strip technique is the best, but is not always possible with a double-sided board.
 In this technique, the component side of the board is dedicated to the ground plane while signal traces are placed on the solder side.